Ignite-Laboratories/Enigmaneering/enigma3/E3 - Waveforms.md

 _Spark_ provides a toolkit for orchestrating dimensional systems, to put it eloquently.
 The term intends to express that you are _sparking a dimension into existence_, as that's literally what you're doing!

-_Glitter_ provides a toolkit for rendering graphical _viewports_ of dimensional systems, as well as everything to facilitate the OpenGL component of JanOS.
+_Glitter_ provides a toolkit for rendering graphical _viewports_ of dimensional systems.
+This includes the basic structures to build your own renderable outputs, which is what this enigma will explore.

 The goal of this particular enigma is to demonstrate creating many viewports coordinated by a singular impulse engine, with each calculating its waveform data off of the others in real time.
 The later,